Rocío Dúrcal: Acting

-Her first film was Canción de Juventud (1962), directed by Luis Lucia.
+Her first film was Canción de juventud (1962) directed by Luis Lucia.
 The plot of the film portrayed a teenager with her own personality.
-The movie scored huge box office and critics success.
-This success was repeated in other Spanish-speaking countries where the movie was shown.
-Immediately Dúrcal became the star of Rocío de La Mancha.
-Following this, she got her first record deal with transnational Phonogram (now Universal Music).
-The songs the artist played in both films served to make her first album, Las películas de Rocío Dúrcal (1962).
+The film scored huge box office and critics success not only in Spain, but also in other Spanish-speaking countries.
+The following year, she starred Rocío from La Mancha.
+After this, she got her first record deal with transnational Phonogram Inc..
+The songs the artist played in both films served to make her first album with them, Las películas de Rocío Dúrcal (1963).
+Also in 1963, she starred in La chica del trébol.